renatodantas/dft-frontend-svelte/README.md

-# Dignus Fortis Thesaurus
+# New Project

-> ✨ Svelte + Typescript project created with Create Snowpack App (CSA).
+> ✨ Bootstrapped with Create Snowpack App (CSA).

-This project is supposed to be a CRUD example made with some fresh technologies (and trying to always keep it up to date):

-- Svelte 3
-- Snowpack 3
-- Bootstrap 5 (beta)

 ## Available Scripts

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:4200 to view it in the browser.
+Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### npm test

+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

 ### npm run build